vflopes/warship/docs/api-documentation/dispatcher.md

 #### dispatcher.load(message[, ...fields])

 This is an asynchronous method to load messages from cache.
-The first parameter must be a [Message](api-documentation/message.md) with the `unique_id` defined to load the message.
+The first parameter must be a [Message](api-documentation/message.md) with the `unique_id` defined to load the message or only the `tracker_id`.
+If the `message_id` field is not defined, this method will try to search for the message by `tracker_id`.
 If `fields` are specified then only those fields are loaded, otherwise all fields are loaded.

 ---------------------------------